ryanpecha/Voltage-Integration-Plotting/README.md

 * Python 3.10.8
 * All commands are listed for Powershell
 * All dependencies are listed @ `requirements.txt`
+* UI variation indicates you are missing PyQT5

 ### **Installing Dependencies**